What You Should Know

 Other names: Charcoal Burner, Parrot Russula, Blue And Yellow Russula, Charbonnière (French), Frauentäubling (German).

-Russula Cyanoxantha Identification
+Russula cyanoxantha Mushroom Identification

 5-15 cm, initially globose, then convex, with slightly depressed center, cupped in the adult fungus, fleshy, fairly compact; smooth edge, not grooved, rolled inward in the young fungus, straight and finally rolled backward in the adult one.
-Oily cuticle, brilliant, greasy with wet weather, separable up to about half of the radius, when taken off it shows the underlying flesh having an almost lilac, violet color; the color, much variable, goes from the lilac-violet to the brownish-violet, to the black-green, the violet-grey-green, at times stained in spots.
+Oily cuticle, brilliant, greasy with wet weather, separable up to about half of the radius, when taken off it shows the underlying flesh having an almost lilac, violet color; the color, much variable, goes from the lilac-violet to the brownish-violet, to the black-green, the violet-gray-green, at times stained in spots.

 Thick gills, low, adnate, almost decurrent, large, typically greasy to the touch, arched, forked in an inconstant way, especially towards the margin, with several lamellulas; white, whitish, at times spotting of brownish on the edge when ripe.